priymavani/APIs/linkedin_API/README.md

 # LinkedIn API Project

 Welcome to the LinkedIn API project.
-This is a full-stack application built with Node.js and MongoDB, offering comprehensive functionality for managing users, connections, posts, comments, and messaging within a LinkedIn-like platform.
+API built with Node.js and MongoDB, offering comprehensive functionality for managing users, connections, posts, comments, and messaging within a LinkedIn-like platform.
 This API enables CRUD operations on various resources such as users, posts, and messages.

 ---